reagento/dishka/README.md

 **Provider** is a collection of functions which really provide some objects.
 Provider itself is a class with some attributes and methods.
 Each of them is either result of `provide`, `alias` or `decorate`.

 `@provide` can be used as a decorator for some method.
 This method will be called when corresponding dependency has to be created.
-Name of the moethod is not important: just check that it is different form other `Provider` attributes.
+Name of the method is not important: just check that it is different form other `Provider` attributes.
 Type hints do matter: they show what this method creates and what does it require.
 All method parameters are treated as other dependencies and created using container.

 If `provide` is used with some class then that class itself is treated as a factory (`__init__` is analyzed for parameters).
 But do not forget to assing that call to some attribute otherwise it will be ignored.